 • Restrict groundwater flow into excavations

-The control of groundwater is often necessary where dry structures are needed below the groundwater table.
+Controlling groundwater is often necessary where dry structures are below the groundwater table.
 This may involve sealing cracks and joints in buried concrete structures, such as tunnels or utility vaults.
-Dry excavations are often required below the groundwater table, which necessitates a perimeter, and sometimes bottom, cutoff barrier.
+Dry excavations are often required below the groundwater table, necessitating a perimeter, and sometimes bottom, cutoff barrier.